heathermiller/wwwheathermiller/blog/_posts/2014-02-27-types-in-scala.md

 The most widely heralded benefit of static typechecking is that it enables the early detection of some programming errors.
-By catching errors at compile time, programmers are free from worrying about stumbling across errors in a running application.
+By catching errors at compile time, programmers are free from worrying about stumbling across certain errors in a running application.

 In fact, many programmers happily remark that their programs "just work" after passing the typechecker.
 This is likely due to the fact that such a type